yeojz/react-form-addons/README.md

 	* As such, if you don't want the `onSubmit` to perform the default action, you have to call `preventDefault` manually in your handlers
 * All event handlers propagate upwards.
 	* **Example**: if you provide your an `onChange` prop to component that has been wrapped with `withState`, your `onChange` will be fired after the manipulation of state within `withState`
+* `formData` is a flat structure.
+	* i.e. if 2 inputs have the same name, then it'll be pointing to the same key.

 More detailed API documentation can be found within the [/docs](/docs) folder.